merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 %(anvi-estimate-metabolism)s predicts the metabolic capabilities of organisms based on their genetic content.
 It relies upon %(kegg-functions)s and metabolism information from [KEGG](https://www.genome.jp/kegg/) (%(kegg-data)s), which is stored in a %(modules-db)s.
-It can also use user-defined metabolic pathways, as described in HERE.
+It can also use user-defined metabolic pathways, as described in %(user-modules-data)s.

 The metabolic pathways that this program considers are those defined by KEGG Orthologs (KOs) in the [KEGG MODULE resource](https://www.genome.jp/kegg/module.html).
 Each KO represents a gene function, and a KEGG module is a set of KOs that collectively carry out the steps in a metabolic pathway.

 Additionally, you can define your own set of metabolic modules and estimate their completeness with this program.
-Detailed instructions for doing this can be found HERE.
+Detailed instructions for doing this can be found by looking at the %(user-modules-data)s and  %(anvi-setup-user-modules)s pages.

 Given a properly annotated %(contigs-db)s, this program determines which enzymes are present and uses these functions to compute the completeness of each metabolic module.
 The output is one or more tabular text files - see %(kegg-metabolism)s for the output description and examples.